 - Choose the option “Property and household type” on the left side of the screen.

 - Lastly, in the question “I/We would like to rent”, choose “Room in a home shared with owner (DIGS).”

 Homeowners can also list their spare rooms for rent on HomeHak.

 - Go to the tab “Home for rents”

 - Select “Shared with owner occupier” in the Living arrangement dropdown menu.
 Remember to use the filters to search for a room suitable to your needs.

 - Once you have found a room you are interested in, you can shortlist it, apply for a viewing or ask the landlord a question.

-Have you made up your mind about living in an owner-occupied home?
+Have you made up your mind about living in an owner-occupied home in Ireland?
 You can find more information here: